XinGuu/CSE584-Fall2024/Faulty-Science-Questions.md

 #### **3. Analysis of Results**

-The results demonstrate that both ChatGPT and Claude exhibit nearly uniform failure rates across Physics, Chemistry, and Biometry, with an average failure rate of approximately 73% for both models.
+The results demonstrate that both ChatGPT and Claude are nearly uniform failure rates across Physics, Chemistry, and Biometry, with an average failure rate of approximately 73% for both models.
 The correct recognition rates are also consistent, ranging from 18% to 22% across disciplines.
-These findings suggest that 1) the limitations of the models are not discipline-specific but are instead general weaknesses in reasoning and handling faulty or ambiguous inputs, 2) gaps in the models’ meta-reasoning capabilities and the lack of exposure to similar faulty questions in their training data.
+These findings suggest that the limitations of the models are not discipline-specific, but are instead a general weakness in reasoning and handling faulty or ambiguous inputs.

-#### **4. Conclusion**

-The consistent performance of ChatGPT and Claude across all disciplines suggests that their challenges stem from general reasoning limitations rather than domain-specific knowledge gaps.
-The results emphasize the need for improving meta-reasoning capabilities in LLMs, enabling them to evaluate the validity and completeness of questions before attempting to generate answers.
-Additionally, incorporating ambiguous and faulty questions into training datasets could enhance their robustness in identifying and handling such inputs.

 ## RQ2: Does the complexity of faulty science questions (e.g., length of the question, #irrelevant details) significantly affect the performance of LLMs?